DataAccess2020/Capstone_project_FC/README.md

 | `data` | A private directory for dataframe downloaded |

 #### References
 - Jones.
-D. R., Party Polarization and Legislative Gridlock
+D. R., (2001) Party Polarization and Legislative Gridlock, Political Research Quarterly, University of Utah
-- Burden B. C., Polarization, Obstruction, and Governing in the Senate
+- Burden B. C., (2011) Polarization, Obstruction, and Governing in the Senate, The Forum, University of Wisconsin - Madison
-- Carson J. L., Electoral Accountability, Party Loyalty, and Roll-Call Voting in the U.S. Senate
+- Carson J. L., (2008) Electoral Accountability, Party Loyalty, and Roll-Call Voting in the U.S. Senate, Chicago Scholarship, Oxford University Press
-- Treul S. A., Ambition and Party Loyalty in the US Senate
+- Treul S. A., (2007) Ambition and Party Loyalty in the US Senate, Midwest Political Science Association, University of Minnesota